By CoinWeek News Staff ….

 The 2020 release of the ATB American Samoa quarter was planned as far back as 2008, and the “bat” design that ended up on its reverse was created by June 2018 at the latest.

-The first known case of Novel Coronavirus 19 has been traced back to November 2019 at the earliest.
+At the time of writing, the first known case of Novel Coronavirus 19 has been traced back to November 2019 at the earliest.

 An unfortunate coincidence for the Mint, just like Chief Engraver John Sinnock’s initials.
 But another fun story for the collector, just like those congressmen who couldn’t keep it in their pants… pocket.